yam-1111/Alf-s-Todo-List/README.md

-# AWSCC - PUP Manila Todo API Flask
+# AWSCC - PUP Manila Alf's Todo List API

 This project provides a template for creating a Todo API using Flask.
 The API supports operations to create, read, update, and delete todos.